 SECTION 2.
-No person shall coast in any street or public way except such as are publicly designated for that purpose by the Selectmen.
+No person shall coast in any street or public way except such as are publicly designated for that purpose by the Select Board.

 SECTION 3.
-No person or persons shall play or perform on a musical instrument, sing, parade, hold a public meeting, make a public address, march or congregate in any public way or public place, except in connection with a funeral, without a written permit from the Board of Selectmen.
+No person or persons shall play or perform on a musical instrument, sing, parade, hold a public meeting, make a public address, march or congregate in any public way or public place, except in connection with a funeral, without a written permit from the Select Board.